thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 }
 ```

-After building the map that associates a locale to the correct rule, we lookup in this map for the value of a locale.
-However, the locale can sometimes be composed and missing in the corresponding map.
-In that case, we first try to return the first part of the locale.
-Otherwise we return the rule associated to `en`, that is to say `german`.
+After building the map that associates a locale to the correct plural rule, we lookup in this map for the value of the given locale.

+You have to deal with one edge case here.
+Indeed, the locale can sometimes be composed and missing in the corresponding map.
+In that case, we first try to return the rule associated to the first part of the locale.
+Otherwise we return the one associated to `en` (`german`).

 If you struggle to see what the `langToPluralType` map looks like, here is an extract: